 Seasonal waterfalls, awe-inspiring bluffs and rugged canyons dominate the storied landscape at Starved Rock.
 Rich with history and beauty, Starved Rock’s hiking trails meander through towering trees and scenic overlooks along the Illinois River.
-Outdoor activities include hiking, canoeing, paddleboat cruises, cross-country skiing, trolley rides, fishing and picnicking.
+Outdoor activities include hiking, canoeing, paddle boat cruises, cross-country skiing, trolley rides, fishing and picnicking.
 Visitors can stay at the historic Starved Rock Lodge or in one of its cozy cabins.

 Abraham Lincoln Presidential Library and Museum

-One of the most-visited presidential museums in the nation allows visitors to experience the entire Lincoln story under one roof, from Abe's humble beginnings in an Indiana log cabin to his days as president in the White House.
+This museum is one of the most-visited presidential museums in the nation where visitors can experience the entire Lincoln story under one roof, from Abe's humble beginnings in an Indiana log cabin to his days as president in the White House.
 Be dazzled by two special effects theaters featuring historical ghosts and a Civil War battlefield, life-like vignettes that depict important moments in the president’s life, and artifacts that range from Lincoln’s stovepipe hat to an original copy of the Gettysburg Address.

 John Deere Pavilion & Store

 Volo Auto Museum

 The most under priced attraction in the area!
 36 acres of family fun.
 See 300 classic, antique and muscle cars, including the country's largest display of Hollywood TV and movie cars!
 Experience the Military Combat Zone, a life-like battle scene with rare military vehicles and weapons.
 Shop 5 Antique Malls.
 Take a Haunted Trolley Tour.
 Enjoy great food in a Betty Boop themed diner and more.
 All in one location!